smokindope/TFMS-TV-Panel-V1.0.2-Cloudflare-SQL-Extra-Proxies-/README.md

 * **Masking Stream Urls:** Only the built in proxy option will mask the real stream urls, All other options will show the real stream url.
 * **Responsibility:** It is entirely your responsibility to use this application legally and responsibly.

-## Coming Soon - Panel v1.0.2
+## Whats New In - Panel v1.0.2
-* **In the next update:** Hopefully hide all stream urls in all proxies, Integrated copy playlist url & tinyurl buttons for each playlist.
+* **In this update:** Some url encoding if you choose the built in proxy & Dedicated update button in the settings tab.

 ---